Questions & Answers

 How long will it take to receive my order?

 Most orders for prints only (not custom framing) are shipped within 1-3 business days from the moment your order is completed.
-Please allow at least 7-10 business days for custom frames to be constructed.
+Please allow at least 7-10 business days for custom frames or stretched canvas wraps to be constructed.
 Processing time varies depending on the materials and delivery method selected.
 Rush service is available for those wishing to meet a certain deadline.

 What file formats are supported by the online tools?